 Since October 2015 Ludwig is a Ph.D. student advised by Prof. Sven Seuken in the Computation and Economics Research Group at the Department of Informatics of the University of Zurich.
-In Summer 2018, Ludwig was an intern at Microsoft in the Office of the Chief Economist.
-In 2015, he received a M.Sc. in Mathematics in Operations Research from TU Munich.
-He wrote his Master's thesis on "Cooperative Games with Payoff Restrictions" under the supervision of Prof. Felix Brandt.
+In 2018, Ludwig was a research intern at Microsoft in the Office of the Chief Economist.
+In 2015, he received an M.Sc. in Mathematics in Operations Research from TU Munich.
+He wrote his Master's thesis, under the supervision of Prof. Felix Brandt, was on "Cooperative Games with Payoff Restrictions".
 During his M.Sc. he visited the NCKU in Tainan, Taiwan (R.O.C.), for one year as an exchange student under the supervision of Prof. Ruey-Lin Sheu.

 - Revenue Maximization for Consumer Software: Subscription or Perpetual License?
 Ludwig Dierks and Sven Seuken.
 Working Paper.
 July 2020. [pdf on arxiv]

 - The Competitive Effects of Variance-based Pricing.
 Ludwig Dierks and Sven Seuken.
 In Proceedings of the 29th International Joint Conference on Artificial Intelligence (IJCAI-20), Yokohama, Japan, July 2020. [pdf]